Miguel Tejada: 2005–2006 offseason

 In the winter of 2005, Tejada asked the Orioles for a trade, citing unhappiness with the team's direction, while commenting briefly on his alleged non-involvement in Palmeiro's steroid scandal.
 Weeks would go by before Tejada relented on the idea of being traded away, although the Orioles would later try to offload him during the 2006 All-Star break (with the Los Angeles Angels being one of the teams that failed to meet the asking price).

 2006–2007

 Tejada played in his 1,000th consecutive game on July 1, 2006.

-Tejada's streak was at 1,151 games when he was hit on his left wrist by a pitch on June 20, 2007.
+Tejada's streak was at 1,151 games when he was hit on his left wrist by a pitch from Doug Brocail on June 20, 2007.
 The next day, he went up to bunt in the top of the first inning, bunted into a force play, and was replaced by a pinch runner.
 Following that game, it was announced that he had a broken wrist.
 On June 22 he was placed on the disabled list, ending his streak at 1,152 consecutive games, the fifth longest in Major League history, behind Cal Ripken Jr. (2,632), Lou Gehrig (2,130), Everett Scott (1,307), and Steve Garvey (1,217).